-COVID-19 Pandemic
+Covid-19 Pandemic

 On 11 March 2020, the World Health Organisation declared the outbreak of novel coronavirus disease, COVID-19, a global pandemic.
 Governments in affected areas have imposed a number of measures designed to contain the outbreak, including business closures, travel restrictions, stay at home orders and cancellations of gatherings and events.
 The spread of COVID-19 has resulted in an economic downturn in jurisdictions in which the Company operates and the global economy more widely, as well as causing increased volatility and declines in financial markets.
-If the pandemic is prolonged, or further diseases emerge that give rise to similar effects, the adverse impact on the global economy could be deepened and result in further declines in financial markets.

 As an insurer ALPI dac is impacted by the COVID-19 pandemic through its life protection products as a result of increased mortality and income protection and critical illness products as a result of increased morbidity.
-The Company's balance sheet exposure has been reviewed and actions are being taken to further reduce the sensitivity to economic shocks.
-Notwithstanding the Company's robust capital and liquidity position and the operational and financial actions being taken, the deterioration in the situation has adverse implications arising from the impacts on financial markets, insurance exposures and operations.
-As the situation is rapidly evolving it is not practicable to quantify the potential financial impact of the outbreak on the Company.
+The Company's balance sheet exposure has been reviewed and actions were taken in 2020 to further reduce the sensitivity to economic shocks.
+The Company has a robust capital and liquidity position.
+We have monitored the impact of COVID-19 in terms of claims and the net impact has been relatively modest i.e. increases in claims in some lines of business offset by reduced claims in other areas.